openid/sharedsignals/openid-sharedsignals-framework-1_0.md

     to be transmitted.
 The Receiver MAY remove subjects added this way via the `remove_subject_endpoint`.

-stream_ttl

-> OPTIONAL.
-The lifetime of a stream in seconds, after which the Transmitter MAY either pause or disable the stream if it has not received any Receiver-initiated communication in that duration.
-  If the Transmitter decides to update the stream, it MUST send a Stream Updated Event to the Receiver as described in {{status}}.
-  If the Receiver calls any endpoint in the Event Stream Management API ({{management}}), the Transmitter MUST refresh the TTL of that particular stream.
-  The syntax is the same as that of {{EXPIRES_IN}}.

 TODO: consider adding a IANA Registry for metadata, similar to Section 7.1.1 of
 {{RFC8414}}.
 This would allow other specs to add to the metadata.